5and5/BO2-Remix/README.md

 ### Elevators
 * Key is given on spawn
 * Key can be used unlimited amount of times
-* Fixed error caused by zombies dying from elevator
+* Key locks elevator from moving when used at current position

 ### Weapons
 * Added semtex wallbuy by b23r